 You can try also its flowers, leaves, bark, fruit, seeds, stems, roots for giving flavor to your foods.

-In case you cannot stand its strong odor or taste, (I know many of my friends cannot stand it) there is a remedy for this, as well as for all things in this life.
-For example dietary supplements, which have the effects of raw garlic.
+You can use supplement in case you cannot stand its strong odor or taste, (I know many of my friends cannot stand it).

 Step 3: Next, in another plate, pour olive oil, add salt and pepper.
 You can use black pepper or white pepper or any other pepper your mostly prefer.
 I prefer chilli pepper, that's the one I used it. |